leno12/GSoC2020/index.md

 # Implement new OAuth Provider and refactor Google Sign-In
 As a participant of the Google Summer of Code 2020 I helped Catrobat to implement new OAuth Provider (HWIOAuthBundle) and refactor Google Sign-In.
 I also added a support for Facebook and Apple Sign in.
-The process of logging in should be much easier for the users if they have already existing accout on some other platform like Google, Facebook, Apple.
-We also have less code now and it is much cleaner then before.
+The process of logging in should be much easier for the users if they have already existing account on some other platform like Google, Facebook, Apple.
+We also have less code now and the code looks much cleaner then before.
 ## Contribution
 I did the implementation of my project in the following 4 steps
 ### Step 1 - Choose OAuth Provider
-First of all I needed to decide which OAuth provider we should implement.
+First I needed to decide which OAuth provider we should implement.
 After some research I decided that I will implement the HWIOAuthBundle since this bundle is widely used, popular and has a great documentation.
 ### Step 2 - Install and Configure HWIOAuthBundle
 I installed HWIOAuthBundle and configured all files in order to get it fully working.
 ### Step 3 - Add support for Facebook and Apple Sign In